News and Events

-Thursday, March 18, from 7:00 to 8:00 p.m.
-ET, Sora Kim-Russell and I will cohost "Where Does Translation End and Co-Translation Begin?" the third in a monthly series of translation clinics at the Center for Fiction, presented by the Cedilla & Co. translators' collective.
-Registration is free and attendees are encouraged to bring questions from their own practice.
+March 18, Sora Kim-Russell and I cohosted “Where Does Translation End and Co-Translation Begin?” the third in a monthly series of translation clinics at the Center for Fiction, presented by the Cedilla & Co. translators’ collective.
+You can watch the video here.

 October 12, Umair Kazi, Jessica Cohen, Julia Sanches and I led a session introducing the Authors Guild’s Model Contract for Literary Translation, at the 43rd annual conference of the American Literary Translators Association.